My Six-Week Review of the Eversense E3 CGM

 The Insertion Process

 I had my Eversense E3 CGM insertion about six weeks ago, performed by my colleague and former UCSD endocrinology fellow Dr. David Ahn.
 Dr. Ahn has done hundreds of Eversense insertions.
-The procedure took literally less than 10 minutes, and we did it at the TCOYD® office on a massage table!
-You can watch the insertion video here.
+The insertion procedure took literally less than 10 minutes, and we did it at the TCOYD® office on a massage table!
 After a little numbing medication (lidocaine) was injected under the skin on the side of my arm, Dr. Ahn inserted the small sensor with a special “inserter” tool designed to make it super easy.
 You can see the size of the sensor here.
 Once the sensor was inserted, Dr. Ahn put a few Steri-Strips (Steri-Strips are just a type of band-aid with a stronger adhesive) over the site, and that was it!
 He was done before I knew it.
 In six months I will get the sensor taken out and have a new one put in.
 When the new sensor is inserted, it’s put in a different location (typically in the same location in the other arm).

 Adhesives